History of Newcastle United F.C.: Interwar success (1919–1939)

 The team returned to the FA Cup final in 1924, in the second final held at the then new Wembley Stadium.
 They defeated Aston Villa, winning the club's second FA Cup.
 Three years later they won the First Division championship a fourth time in 1926–27.
 Record signing & Scottish international centre-forward Hughie Gallacher, one of the most prolific goal scorers in the club's history, captained the championship-winning team.
 Other key players in this period were Neil Harris, Stan Seymour and Frank Hudspeth.
 Seymour was to become an influential figure for the next 40 years as player, manager and director.

 In 1930, Newcastle United came close to relegation, and at the end of the season Gallacher left the club for Chelsea, and at the same time Andy Cunningham became the club's first team manager.
 In 1931–32, the club won the FA Cup a third time in the infamous 'Over the Line' final.
 United won the game 2–1 after scoring a goal following a cross from Jimmy Richardson which appeared to be hit from out of play - over the line.
 There were no action replays then and the referee allowed the goal, a controversial talking point in FA Cup history.

-Newcastle boasted master players like Sammy Weaver and Jack Allen, as well as the first player-manager in the top division in Scottish international Andy Cunningham.
+Newcastle boasted master players like Sam Weaver and Jack Allen, as well as the first player-manager in the top division in Scottish international Andy Cunningham.
 But at the end of the 1933–34 season, the team were relegated to the Second Division after 32 seasons in the First.
 Cunningham left as manager and Tom Mather took over.
 Amazingly in the same season as they fell into the Second Division, United defeated Liverpool 9–2 and Everton 7–3 within the space of a week.

 The club found it difficult to adjust to the Second Division and were nearly further relegated in the 1937–38 season, when they were spared on goal averages.